G1_DinoLab_Ebook

 10. Which clocks show the correct time?
 Tick ( ) the correct ones.
 Challenge!

-12. What can we use to pay in the shop?
+12. What can we use to buy the things from a shop?
 Circle the answers.

 13. Tick ( ) the correct currency name and symbol.

-14. Mark India’s money with a , and other countries’ money with a
+14. Mark India’s currency with a , and other countries’ currency with a .

 15. Tick ( ) the answers.